 Anyone who knows me will attest that behind my remorseless pragmatism and cynical snark is a hyperactive kid, and the parade of Star Wars-themed artifacts reawakened this part of my nature.
 As if toys weren’t enough, the commercial brains behind the franchise were savvy enough to recognize they now had two generations of adult fans with money to burn.
 Both the inner nine-year-old and the exterior twenty-nine-year-old delighted in a Death Star waffle maker, wookie bathrobes, or Lightsaber chopsticks.
 Silly material artifacts reactivated all the old neural connections that associated Star Wars with awe and happiness.

 Fandom shouldn’t be a clandestine fixation.
 It’s a communal joy.
 Releasing the film a week before Christmas allowed me to incorporate it into the holiday visit with my family: I get to take my parents to see Star Wars.
 The circle, and the nerd-stalgia, will be complete.
 Whatever the movie’s critical reception, I’m enjoying my re-acquaincance with Star Wars.
-My duct-tape holster may be long-disintegrated, but my space opera fan’s heart beats strong and merry again.
-And who knows?
-Maybe there’s even a remote-control Millennium Falcon waiting for me under the tree.
+My duct-tape holster may be long-disintegrated, but who knows?
+Maybe there’s a remote-control Millennium Falcon waiting for me under the tree.